Knox White Paper

 Yes - achieved with Advanced VPNs, Certificate Management, and Common Criteria mode.

-Yes - achieved with the Knox Workspace and Sensitive Data Protection.
+Yes - achieved with Android Enterprise work profile and Sensitive Data Protection.

 - Authentication — Does the device provide secure authentication methods?